Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Abstract

 \section{Abstract}

-Summaries generated by abstractive summarization are supposed to only contain statements entailed by the source documents.
-However, state-of-the-art abstractive methods are still prone to hallucinate content inconsistent with the source documents.
-In this paper, we propose constrained abstractive summarization (CAS), a general setup that preserves the factual consistency of abstractive summarization by specifying tokens as constraints that must be present in the summary.
-We explore the feasibility of using lexically constrained decoding, a technique applicable to any abstractive method with beam search decoding, to fulfill CAS and conduct experiments in two scenarios: (1) Standard summarization without human involvement, where keyphrase extraction is used to extract constraints from source documents; (2) Interactive summarization with human feedback, which is simulated by taking missing tokens in the reference summaries as constraints.
-Automatic and human evaluations on two benchmark datasets demonstrate that CAS improves the quality of abstractive summaries, especially on factual consistency.
-In particular, we observe up to 11.2 ROUGE-2 gains when several ground-truth tokens are used as constraints in the interactive summarization scenario.
+Despite significant progress, state-of-the-art abstractive summarization methods are still prone to hallucinate content inconsistent with the source document.
+In this paper, we propose Constrained Abstractive Summarization (CAS), a general setup that preserves the factual consistency of abstractive summarization by specifying tokens as constraints that must be present in the summary.
+We adopt lexically constrained decoding, a technique generally applicable to autoregressive generative models, to fulfill CAS and conduct experiments in two scenarios: (1) automatic summarization without human involvement, where keyphrases are extracted from the source document and used as constraints; (2) human-guided interactive summarization, where human feedback in the form of manual constraints are used to guide summary generation.
+Automatic and human evaluations on two benchmark datasets demonstrate that CAS improves both lexical overlap (ROUGE) and factual consistency of abstractive summarization.
+In particular, we observe up to 13.8 ROUGE-2 gains when only \textit{one} manual constraint is used in interactive summarization.\footnote{ Our code can be found at \url{https://github.com/morningmoni/EDE}.}